BYUHPC/sci-comp-course/assignments/extra-credit.md

 ## Custom

-If you have an idea to improve the course (e.g. ellucidating example code, a few extra paragraphs for clarity, an assignment that yields the same learning for less effort) and would like extra credit, let us know and we can probably arrange something.
+If you have an idea to improve the course (e.g. elucidating example code, a few extra paragraphs for clarity, an assignment that yields the same learning for less effort) and would like extra credit, let us know and we can probably arrange something.